 Most of the solutions are based (unsurprisingly) on technology.
 Many companies are betting on the robotic or virtual company to solve the crisis.

 Israeli society Intuit Robotics started the beta test of ElliQ, a robot considered "the companion for happier aging".

-Resembling a tall white table lamp with a sphere-like “face”, ElliQ will torment its owner with friendly reminders to drink water or take medications, or encourage him to play with cognitive stimulation.
-From time to time, some music will play.
+Resembling a tall white table lamp with a sphere-like "face", ElliQ will torment its owner with friendly reminders to drink water or take medications, or encourage him to play with cognitive stimulation.
+From time to time, he will play some music.